 In September 1973, the Charter was received from the State.
 A director, two direct teaching staff and a social worker (who doubled as a van driver) were the first Waves employees.
 Six people attended the first day of operation.

 - Adult Day Services–both Center-based Day Program in Fairview and Franklin and a Community Transitions Program in Franklin– serve more than 50 individuals every weekday.

 - The Adult Residential Program, which includes the Semi-independent Living Program, operates eight homes and four apartments in Fairview and Franklin and currently provides around-the-clock support and services for 27 individuals.

-- The Employment Program that includes vocational training, job placement, and job follow-along and support.
+- The Employment Program includes vocational training, job placement, and job follow-along and support.

-- The Waves Office Recycling Program that gives full-time employment to two individuals with disabilities and provides recycling pick-up for 80 businesses in Franklin, Cool Springs, and Brentwood.
+- The Office Recycling Program gives full-time employment to two individuals with disabilities and provides recycling pick-up for over 90 businesses in Williamson County.